edrixon/snmp-thermometer/README.md

 Has a very basic status page web server but it is intended that the data is read solely via SNMP.

+Uses DHCP for IP address, if you want static IP then set it up in DHCP server Doesn't support alarms etc, if you want those, use your SNMP manager